iann0036/honeycode-appflow-integration/README.md

 ![AppFlow Screenshot](assets/screen2.png)

 Once launched, the CloudFormation stack will output the name of an S3 bucket it has created.
-You can now create an AppFlow flow that points from a Google Analytics source, with direct mappings, to this destination bucket and the Honeycode table will be populated each time the flow is run.
+You can now create an AppFlow flow that points from a supported source, with direct mappings, to this destination bucket and the Honeycode table will be populated each time the flow is run.

+The following AppFlow sources are currently supported:

+* Google Analytics
+* Slack